-Tel: +351 21 381 74 57 Fax: +351 21 381 74 11 www.mlgts.pt the Lisbon commercial court admissible, in light of the latter's serious doubts as to the legality of the Commission recovery decision, for the purpose of referring this question to the Court of Justice for preliminary ruling.
-In relation to the question whether this is in line with the strict requirements established in the Zuckerfabrik case law of the EU courts (cases C-143/88 and C- 92/89), it is noteworthy that the Court of Justice, in the BPP case, considered the reference for preliminary ruling admissible.
+This question has not, to our knowledge, been decided by Portuguese courts so far.
+However, in the aforementioned BPP case, the Lisbon Appellate Court considered a suspension of the recovery proceedings by the Lisbon Commercial Court admissible, in light of the latter's serious doubts as to the legality of the Commission recovery decision, for the purpose of referring this question to the CJEU for preliminary ruling.
+In relation to the question whether this is in line with the strict requirements established in the Zuckerfabrik case law of the EU courts (Cases C-143/88 and C-92/89), it is noteworthy that the CJEU, in the BPP case, considered the reference for preliminary ruling admissible.